ajabreu100/ev-project/README.md

 ### Results

 My findings are summarized as follows:

-1. King County had the highest registration count under the Washington DOL.
+1. According to the Washington Department of Licensing, King County had the highest number of electric vehicle registrations in the state.
-2. The vehicles in the top-performing EV range include the Chevy Bolt, Hyundai Kona, and Tesla Model S.
+2. In terms of performance range, the top-performing electric vehicles are the Chevy Bolt, Hyundai Kona, and Tesla Model S.
-3. The other top states registered under the Washington DOL include California, Virginia, and Maryland.
+3. California, Virginia, and Maryland are other states with high electric vehicle registration numbers under the Washington Department of Licensing.

 ### Recommendations

 Based on the results formulated from the analysis:

-The counties of King, Snohomish, and Pierce have the highest chance of electric vehicle-related engagement.
-Focusing on those areas will increase the likelihood of engagement, as EVs are exponentially more prevalent in these regions.
+The counties of King, Snohomish, and Pierce have the highest likelihood of electric vehicle-related engagement.
+Focusing on these areas will increase the likelihood of engagement, as EVs are significantly more prevalent in these regions.

 ### Limitations

-Unfortunately, some rows have missing values that could not be accounted for in certain calculations.
-Though the number of NULL values wasn't large, there is still data missing from our overall findings.
+Unfortunately, a few rows contain missing values that couldn't be included in certain calculations.
+Although the number of NULL values was small, it still affects our overall findings.

 ### References